Schiphol Airport Bus

 Using the OV-chipkaart for your Schiphol Ride

-If you want to make your life simplest and benefit from lower prices, you should purchase an OV-chipkaart.
-OV-chipkaart is a rechargeable card, valid for rides with tram, subway, train, and bus over a 5-year time.
-There are two types of OV cards: the personal, meaning that the card is registered to your name while you can exploit many benefits, from age discounts to automatic reloading.
-And the anonymous, which can be used by multiple passengers yet not simultaneously.
+If you want to make your life simpler and benefit from lower prices, you should purchase an OV-chipkaart.
+OV-chipkaart is a rechargeable card, valid for rides with tram, subway, train, and bus over a 5-year period of time.
+There are two types of OV cards: the personal, meaning that the card is registered to your name, while you can exploit many benefits, from age discounts to automatic reloading.
+And the anonymous, which can be used by multiple passengers, yet not simultaneously.

 The Amsterdam Travel Ticket